AI Assisted analysis is here. Discover the latest updates! Check Now

 You can check the refreshes by filtering the list of Visits Recordings.
 You should use the "Refreshing" parameter.

 The list of recordings is automatically updated.
 You can also see exactly where the user's problem occurred.
 Thanks to the addition, you have the ability to control visits and their course.
 This is extremely helpful when you are unable to determine the reason for users leaving the site.
-See the current document for instructions on how to use this feature: What is refreshing?

 Conclusion